||Introducing the Understanding Science Flowchart to middle school students

 - Give me an example of where the majority of your group placed number ____ in (name the circle) and another group mostly placed that number in a different circle.
 What was your reasoning?
 Why do you think their reasoning may have been different?
 (Other group tell us your actual reasoning.)

 - The teacher would then discuss with students what this means about science that it is not a clear cut process that goes from A to B to C in a linear way that it is often very circuitous and repetitive and complicated, and that the path it takes can be interpreted differently by different "observers."
 It would then be pointed out that throughout the year, students will be looking at phenomena using these processes and that they will be hopping from circle to circle as they go!
+Be sure to emphasize that investigations that involve more "bubbles" are not necessarily better than those that involve fewer.
+Different studies require different sorts of activities.

 - Finally teachers may want to revisit the Mystery tubes or Mystery boxes activity, and to determine what their pathway through the flowchart would look like and compare that to the pathway of Walter Alvarez.